mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 For security and data protection reasons we weren't in a position to make use of our existing customer database, but we wanted to ensure that candidates matched, or closely resembled customers in one of TotallyMoney's key customer segments.
 The following would therefore needed to be true:

-1. To ensure market familiarity — candidates must have engaged in the credit marketing in the preceeding 12 months in some form.
+1. To ensure market familiarity — candidates must have engaged in the credit marketing in the preceding 12 months in some form.
-2. We knew that our traffic from this email was very heavily skewed towards mobile users at approximately 80%, and so we wanted candidates with a similar likelyhood of being on a mobile device.
+2. We knew that our traffic from this email was very heavily skewed towards mobile users at approximately 80%, and so we wanted candidates with a similar likelihood of being on a mobile device.
 3. Candidates must be from the UK.
 4. Candidates should ideally be in the £10—£25k income bracket.